-Your are welcome in my flute workshop which is located in the North of Amsterdam in the NDSM shipyard.
+Your are welcome in my flute workshop which is located in the North of Amsterdam in the former NDSM shipyard.
 There is a free ferry from Central Station right to NDSM.

 Please make an appointment first, and we can work together on your instrument.
 Please email or call to make an appointment.